Reservations

 Other things to do in or near Weirs Beach include:

-• Bumper Boats at the Daytona Fun Park
+• Bumper Boats, Batting Cages, and a Ropes Course, all at the Daytona Fun Park

 • Bowling at the Funspot

-• In addition to the two arcades at the Half Moon, there are also arcades at the Winnipesaukee Pier, Logs of Fun, and the Funspot, for a total of FIVE arcades in Weirs Beach!
+• In addition to the two arcades at the Half Moon, there are also arcades at the Winnipesaukee Pier and at Funspot, for a total of FOUR arcades in Weirs Beach!
 They are all GREAT places to have fun on a rainy day!

 Bumper boats at Daytona Fun Park

-Here’s a trivia tidbit for a rainy day – did you know that New Hampshire features a professional home team for three of the five major team sports?
-They are the NH Fisher Cats (baseball), farm team for the Toronto Blue Jays; the Seacoast United Phantoms (soccer); and the Manchester Monarchs (hockey), farm team for the Los Angeles Kings!
-In football, the Manchester Wolves played for six seasons, from 2004 to 2009, before going defunct.
+Here’s a trivia tidbit for a rainy day – did you know that New Hampshire has featured a professional home team for four of the five major team sports?
+Still going strong are the NH Fisher Cats (baseball), farm team for the Toronto Blue Jays; and the Seacoast United Phantoms (soccer).
+Two teams went defunct.
+In hockey, the Manchester Monarchs, a farm team for the Los Angeles Kings, played from 2015-2019.
+In football, the Manchester Wolves played for six seasons, from 2004 to 2009.
 Only New Hampshire basketball fans have never had a professional home team.

-The Winnipesaukee Muskrats (formerly known as the Laconia Muskrats, from 2010-2015) of the New England Collegiate Baseball League had their inaugural season in 2010 at Laconia’s Robbie Mills field and are still going strong.
-Of course, Laconia has always had a great baseball team!
+The Winnipesaukee Muskrats (formerly known as the Laconia Muskrats, from 2010-2015) of the New England Collegiate Baseball League had their inaugural season in 2010 at Laconia’s Robbie Mills field.
+Unfortunately, the Muskrats last season was in 2022.
+They could not continue due to issues in housing the players.
+Hopefully, a team will return soon.

 Appearing at the Great Laconia Fair of 1902, the Laconia team was one of the strongest baseball teams in the entire state of NH.